Do I Need to Hire a Web Developer for a Small Business Website?

 Hire a developer if your project has real custom requirements and you have the budget for genuine engineering.
 For everything else, which is most small business websites, you do not need one.
 The honest move is to match the cost to the complexity of what you actually need.

-If you are still weighing the spend, our guide on whether it is worth paying someone to build a website breaks the numbers down further, and whether WordPress is hard to learn without code covers the do-it-yourself side honestly.
-For the done-for-you alternative, read how Expert Built works or learn more about Expert Built.
+If you are still weighing the spend, our guide on whether it is worth paying someone to build a website breaks the numbers down further, and whether you need to learn anything to run an AI-built website covers the do-it-yourself side honestly.
+To see the simple path in detail, read how Expert Built works or learn more about Expert Built.

 Frequently asked questions